-What if it were possible to understand how your customers are feeling, thinking, and how they perceive your business, all without any crystal ball or mind-reading tricks?
-While it may sound like wishful thinking, customer data analysis give you a window into your customers’ minds and emotions, if you know how to use them.
+What if you could understand how your customers are feeling, thinking, and how they perceive your business — without a crystal ball?
+Although it may sound impossible, customer data analysis provides a window into your customers’ behaviors and preferences, if you know how to use it.

 Customer analytics are just as important as financial reports when gauging your business’s health.
-Analyzing your customer data helps you understand who your customers are, what they want, how they behave, and how satisfied they are with your company or a specific product.
+Analyzing customer data helps you understand who your customers are, what they want, and how satisfied they feel with your company or product.

 Companies need CRM analytics to gain insights into what’s happening behind the scenes of their sales.
 Thanks to customer analytics, companies can: